semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 :::tip

-All jobs run in a completely isolated space.
-Once the job ends, *all files and changes are lost*.
-To move files between blocks add the [checkout](#checkout) or [artifact](#artifact) commands to your jobs.
+Since jobs always run in a completely isolated space, all local files are lost when the job ends.
+Use the [checkout](#checkout) and [artifact](#artifact) commands to share and persist files between jobs.

 :::

+### Changing execution order

+The order in which jobs and blocks run is defined by the dependencies of each block.
+Dependencies are explained in detail in the [pipelines page](./pipelines#dependencies).

 ## Semaphore toolbox {#toolbox}